This Is What Happens To Your Body When You Get Less Than 6 Hours Of Sleep

 And another set of research that compared the differences between people who consistently sleep eight, six and four hours each night found that the people who hit the six-hour mark for just two weeks have a similar reaction time to a person with a blood alcohol concentration of .1 percent.
 That is considered legally drunk, by the way.

 According to Matthew Walker, the director of the Center for Human Sleep Science at the University of California, Berkeley, we have created a sleep loss epidemic as a society that impacts every single aspect of our biology.
 (How terrifying is that?)
-Even just one night of four to five hours of sleep causes the natural killer cells in your body (the ones that attack malignancies like cancer) drop by a dramatic 70 percent.
+Even just one night of four to five hours of sleep causes the natural killer cells in your body (the ones that attack malignancies like cancer) to drop by a dramatic 70 percent.

 Walker believes that society’s stigmatization of sleep as “lazy,” reliance on both caffeine and alcohol, high levels of anxiety and failure to set boundaries between work and personal time are the most problematic contributors to the chronic sleep issues observed across the globe.
 In his interview with the Guardian, he asserted that we all must be the agents of change in our workplaces, communities, homes and families if we expect this component of public health to improve at all.